imbo/imbo/README.markdown

 Delete the image identified by &lt;hash&gt;.

-**POST /[&lt;hash&gt;]**
+**POST /[images/&lt;hash&gt;]**

 Place a new image on the server along with metadata.
 Can be used to manipulate metadata when used with a hash.
-If

 **HEAD /[images/&lt;hash&gt;]**